The below is a summary version of Brave’s privacy policy. A full version is available on request to Brave’s head office on 0448 088 380 or

 This will include, but is not limited to, requesting The Virtual IT Department review all contracts, and completing a security questionnaire prior to their confirmation to ensure the correct security standards are met.

-8. How long does Brave keep information?
+How long does Brave keep information?

-No data retention period is established under the Privacy Act.
-However, Australian Privacy Principle 11 provides that ‘an entity must take reasonable steps to destroy or de-identify the personal information it holds once it no longer needed for the purpose for which the personal information may be used or disclosed under the APPs’.
+The period for which Brave holds information depends on the type of information being held and is governed by the relevant law or regulation.
+Australian Privacy Principle 11 provides that ‘an entity must take reasonable steps to destroy or de-identify the personal information it holds once it no longer needed for the purpose for which the personal information may be used or disclosed under the APPs’.

-9. How can an individual request access to personal information, or request it be corrected or updated?
+How can an individual request access to personal information, or request it be corrected or updated?

 If an individual wishes to update, change, withdraw, or request access to personal information Brave holds, they should contact the person to whom they originally gave the information.
+Individuals have a right to access their personal information and can do so through Freedom of Information processes.

 If an individual is unable to get in contact with the person they gave the information, or wishes to contact a different member of Brave staff to make a request, they can contact Brave Head Office on: